Employment and Support Allowance

-Payment of contributory ESA is limited to 12 months, unless you are placed in the ‘support group’ (see 'The assessment phase and the Work Capability Assessment, below).
+Payment of contributory ESA is limited to 12 months, unless you are placed in the ‘support group’ (see 'The assessment phase and the Work Capability Assessment', below).

 What is income-related ESA?

 Income-related Employment and Support Allowance (ESA) is a means-tested benefit.
 This means your needs and those of your partner are compared with the money you have, such as your income and savings.
-Whether you receive income-related ESA and how much you are paid is worked out from this.
+Whether you get income-related ESA and how much you are paid is worked out from this.